predsci/OFT/README.md

 OFT includes the SFT model HipFT as a submodule, with additional submodules for the ConFlow convective flow generation code and MagMAP data acquisition/mapping code to be released soon.

+NOTE:
+ConFlow and MagMAP are currently under development and not presently available.
+They should be available within the next couple of months.
+Sample data from each is available in the zenodo package described in the HipFT module.